litestar-org/litestar/docs/usage/14-testing.md

 Testing is a first class citizen in Starlite, which offers several powerful testing utilities out of the box.

+To use them, you need to install starlite with `testing` extra:
+`pip install starlite[testing]` or `poetry install starlite --extras testing`

 ## Test Client

 Starlite extends the Starlette testing client, which in turn is built using